cynlik/techdot-backend/README.md

 ## API Features
 ### Categories
-Categories segment computer components into distinct sections, simplifying user exploration for specific parts like motherboards, CPUs, RAM, graphics cards, and more.
+The categories segment electronic products into distinct sections, simplifying the user's exploration of computer peripherals, household appliances, etc.

 ### Subcategories
-Subcategories offer a more detailed classification within each main category.
-For instance, within the graphics cards category, subcategories might include gaming GPUs, professional GPUs, budget GPUs, etc.
+Subcategories provide more detailed classification within each main category.
+For example, in the computer components category, we have motherboard, graphics card, processor, etc.

 ### Products
-This feature represents individual computer components available for purchase.
+This feature represents individual product available for purchase.
 Each product contains comprehensive information such as name, description, compatibility details, specifications, images, and prices.

 ### Users
 The user feature manages customer accounts, enabling profile creation and management, purchase history viewing, payment information management, and delivery address storage.